 - Trigger point injections: lidocaine or dry needling can be used as an adjunct to proper exercise and physical therapy to treat trigger points, thought to be sources of chronic myofascial (soft-tissue) pain.

-- Musculoskeletal ultrasound: although it has been used for decades as a modality to deliver deep heat in therapies, ultrasound is now increasingly being used in the outpatient setting to supplement the musculoskeletal evaluation through visualization of the structures.
+- Musculoskeletal ultrasound: ultrasound is now increasingly being used in the outpatient setting to supplement the musculoskeletal evaluation through visualization of the structures.
 Ultrasound may be used to evaluate for soft tissue abnormalities in commonly examined joints and structures.
 This technology is also now frequently used to guide injections, as it allows for improved placement of needles for delivery of treatment without exposure to ionizing radiation.

 - Spasticity management: spasticity is a common complication related to CNS injury (e.g., SCI, stroke, cerebral palsy).
 Physiatrists treat spasticity by using oral antispasticity agents, botulinum toxin injections, phenol injections, and intrathecal baclofen pump management to improve function and decrease pain.

-- Interventional spinal therapeutics: image-guided spinal diagnostics and injections, including discograms, interlaminar and transforaminal epidurals, and radiofrequency ablations, spinal cord stimulation, vertebroplasty/kyphoplasty, and intrathecal pump placements.
-These techniques are being used as a nonsurgical pain-relieving intervention for back pain and radiculopathy.
+- Interventional spinal therapeutics: various procedures are being used as pain relieving interventions, often for back pain and discograms, interlaminar and transforaminal epidurals, and radio frequency ablations, spinal cord stimulation, vertebroplasty/kyphoplasty, and intrathecal pump placements.

-- Other procedures performed by some physiatrists include acupuncture, prolotherapy, platelet rich plasma injections, and autologous stem cell treatments.
+- Other procedures performed by some physiatrists include acupuncture, osteopathic manipulative therapy, prolotherapy, platelet rich plasma injections, and autologous stem cell treatments.